 Up to 90% of people who abuse alcohol do not currently fit the diagnostic criteria for severe alcohol use disorder (acute alcoholism).
 Nevertheless, they are at an increased risk of becoming alcoholics.

 Are you suffering from other addictions such as fentanyl, opiate prescription, or benzodiazepines?
 There is no need for alcohol and concomitant drug addiction to become a tragedy.
-Alcoholism treatment is possible, can be positive and sustainable at Refresh Recovery alcohol addiction rehab.
-Contact us for more information on starting a journey towards sobriety.
+Alcoholism treatment is possible and can be positive and sustainable at Refresh Recovery alcohol addiction rehab.
+Contact us for more information on starting a journey toward sobriety.

 Risks of alcohol for Young Adults

 Alcohol is especially harmful as a young adult because:

 - Drinking is harmful to developing bodies.
 Young people who drink are more vulnerable to sexual assaults and other violence.